Liverpool Walton (UK Parliament constituency)

-Liverpool, Walton is a constituency represented in the House of Commons of the UK Parliament since 2017 by Dan Carden of the Labour Party.
-Carden won the highest percentage share of the vote in June 2017 of 650 constituencies, 85.7%.
-It is the safest Labour seat in the United Kingdom, and the safest seat in the country having been won by 85% of the vote in the most recent election in 2019.
+Liverpool Walton is a constituency represented in the House of Commons of the UK Parliament since 2017 by Dan Carden of the Labour Party.

 Boundaries

+Historic

 1918–1950: The County Borough of Liverpool wards of Fazakerley, Walton, and Warbreck.

 1950–1955: As above plus the civil parish of Aintree in the Rural District of West Lancashire.

 1955–1983: The County Borough of Liverpool wards of County, Fazakerley, Pirrie, and Warbreck.

 1983–2010: The City of Liverpool wards of Anfield, Breckfield, County, Fazakerley, Melrose, and Warbreck.

-2010–present: The City of Liverpool wards of Anfield, Clubmoor, County, Everton, Fazakerley, and Warbreck.
+2010–2024: The City of Liverpool wards of Anfield, Clubmoor, County, Everton, Fazakerley, and Warbreck.

+Current

+Further to the 2023 Periodic Review of Westminster constituencies which came into effect for the 2024 general election, the constituency was defined as being composed of the following wards of the City of Liverpool as they existed on 1 December 2020: